elastic/elastic-agent/CONTRIBUTING.md

   * If no, ask for clarifications on the PR.
 This will usually lead to changes in the code such as renaming of variables/functions or extracting of functions or simply adding "why" inline comments.
 But first ask the author for clarifications before assuming any intent on their part.

 * I must not focus on personal preferences or nitpicks.
-If I understand the code in the PR but simply would've implemented the same solution a different way that's great but its not feedback that belongs in the PR.
+If I understand the code in the PR but simply would've implemented the same solution a different way that's great but it is not feedback that belongs in the PR.
 Such feedback only serves to slow down progress for little to no gain.